aminus007/financial-app/README.md

 **Tested:**
 - Installation and startup scripts are standard and should work out-of-the-box with Node.js and MongoDB installed.
 - The app uses efficient data fetching (React Query), optimized queries (Mongoose indexes), and modern React patterns for best performance.
+- Transfer functionality has been thoroughly tested with various scenarios including insufficient funds, invalid accounts, and edge cases.

 If you need more advanced deployment, Docker, or CI/CD instructions, let me know!